 The Ph.D. in Business Administration – Management is a full-time, in-residence program with two tracks: micro (Organizational Behavior) and macro (Strategic Management).
-Students in the micro track do most of their research with Joyce Bono, Amir Erez, Mo Wang, and Klodiana Lanaj.
-Students in the macro track do most of their research with Gwendolyn Lee, John Chen and David Ross.
+Students in the micro track do most of their research with Joyce Bono, Amir Erez, Mo Wang, Klodiana Lanaj, and Brian Swider.
+Students in the macro track do most of their research with Gwendolyn Lee, Yixuan Li, John Chen, David Ross, and Aaron Hill.
 The mission of the program is to train students to be academic scholars and to place them at top research universities.

 Why Choose Florida?